Free EB-5 Evaluation

 If an investor is already lawfully residing in the United States under a different status, the investor can file Form I-485 to adjust their visa status.

-After I-526E approval, applicants living abroad must file Form DS-260, Immigrant Visa Electronic Application, in order to be permitted into the country as a conditional permanent resident.
+After I-526E approval, applicants living abroad must file Form DS-260—or Immigrant Visa Electronic Application—in order to be permitted into the country as a conditional permanent resident.

 For instance, if a check for a filing fee is returned as unpayable twice, USCIS will reject an investor’s entire I-526E petition.
 The investor will also be charged a returned check fee.

 An RFE is not an outright denial.
-But responding to one can require the professional help of an EB-5 consultant, such as the experts at EB5AN.
+But responding to one can require the professional help of an EB-5 consultant, such as one of the experts at EB5AN.

 Common reasons for RFEs include:

-• Lack of proof that the NCE has the potential to operate successfully, and thus not create and sustain the required 10 full-time jobs.
+- Lack of proof that the NCE has the potential to operate successfully, and that it can create and sustain the required 10 full-time jobs.

-The response time for an RFE is typically between 30 to 90 days.
+The response time for an RFE is typically between 30 and 90 days.

 If an immigrant investor’s I-526E adjudication is taking longer than 93% of other petitions, USCIS allows investors to submit an inquiry with the Immigrant Investor Program Office.